nicobast/locusmental_wp1_tasks/README.md

 During all tasks, pupil dilation is measured via eye tracking and parallel port triggers are sent to an EEG recording PC.
 Several baseline phases are used to determine tonic pupil size.

+## Installation Guide for Python and Required Modules
+# Python Installation
+* The required Python module tobii-research is compatible only with Python 3.10.
+Therefore, ensure you install Python 3.10 according to your system requirements or create a virtual environment that uses Python 3.10.
+* Do not download Python from the Microsoft Store, as it is treated as an app, which can cause conflicts.
+Instead, download Python directly from the official website: https://www.python.org/downloads/windows/.
+  * When running the installer (.exe file):
+      1. Run it as Administrator.
+      2. Check the box "Add PYTHON to PATH" to automatically set the environment variable, avoiding manual setup.
+# Working with Multiple Python Versions
+* If you have multiple Python versions installed, you can create a virtual environment specifically for Python 3.10:
+  * Check the Python version available: python --version
+  * Create a virtual environment using Python 3.10: python3.10 -m venv environment_name
+  * Activate the virtual environment: environment_name\Scripts\activate
+# Installing Required Modules
+ * you use a virtual environment, all modules must be installed within that environment:
+  1. Psychopy: Install version 2023.1.3, as newer versions may not be compatible : pip install psychopy==2023.1.3
+  2. NumPy: Install version 1.23.5: pip install numpy==1.23.5
+  3. Verify all installed modules using: pip list
+  4. additional modules required by the script (e.g., sounddevice or ptb) are missing, install them as well: pip install module_name
+# Running Animations
+To run animation files, you need the module Manim.
+For better compatibility, it is recommended to use a separate virtual environment with a newer Python version (e.g., Python 3.11).
+Avoid installing Manim and Psychopy in the same environment due to dependency conflicts.

 ## Install instructions
 NOTE: inpout32.dll file is required in experiment folder (driver file) to send parallel port triggers